Southern AIDS Coalition

 Birmingham, Alabama 35255

 The Southern AIDS Coalition (SAC) is a non-partisan coalition of government, community, and business leaders working alongside thousands of individual members to prevent new transmissions and build a better South for people living with HIV.
-For more than fifteen years, the coalition has promoted accessible and high-quality systems of HIV prevention and care across sixteen southern states and the District of Columbia.
+Since 2001, we have promoted accessible and high-quality systems of HIV prevention and care across sixteen southern states and the District of Columbia.
 From Ryan White reauthorization to targeted CDC investments to HOPWA modernization, we have garnered national attention and secured critical resources for the South.
 We attribute our success to the synergy that results when PLHIV and their allies from all sectors work together to achieve a more coordinated response to the epidemic.

 To address the dire need in the South, state health department leaders, community-based partners, and people living with HIV (PLHIV) banded together to advocate for change in the adequacy of funding, prevention, treatment, services, and housing provided in the South.
 After forming in 2001, the group worked collectively to assemble a number of case studies and released the first-ever Southern States Manifesto in 2002.
 These case studies were presented nationwide, garnering much-needed attention from the media, policymakers, and legislators.